IABTechLab/uid2docs/docs/portal/sharing-permissions.md

 The following image shows the recommendations for an advertiser.

 ![UID2 Portal, Sharing Permissions page, Recommendations (Advertiser)](images/portal-sharing-permissions.png)

+(**GWH_KL: Just making sure you’re OK with the screen cap… also are you in favor of adding others as time goes on?
+I didn’t at first because of the volatility, but I think it helps here and there.**)

 Accepting the recommendations is the fastest and easiest way to configure your sharing options.